 2020-21 School Reopening Plans

 We look forward to partnering with families to create the best school year possible for GMS students.
-We know that any plan will be a compromise -- we all wish we could resume school as usual, fully present and in-person -- but we know that is not likely to be the reality.
+We know that any plan will be a compromise -- yet we are so excited to welcome back all grades under our In-Person Learning Model after Spring Break.

 The Girls’ Middle School is complying with all guidance provided by the California Department of Public Health, Santa Clara County Public Health, and the Santa Clara County Office of Education as it relates to the safe reopening of schools and businesses.
 GMS is meeting, and frequently exceeding, all requirements and recommendations for a safe school reopening.

 - Prioritizing the health and safety of students and staff